KhaledHosseini/polygolt-dsa/README.md

 ![Array_gif](files/Array_ManimCE_v0.17.3.gif)

 #### DynamicArray
 Similar to array, but can grow at runtime.
-DynamicArray of pointers (or DynamicArray of reference types) acts like [Combination of CM and DCM data structures](#combination-of-cm-and-dcm-data-structures).
+DynamicArray of pointers (or DynamicArray of reference types) acts like [Combination of CM and DCM](#combination-of-cm-and-dcm).
 For primitive types (or value types like Int, enum, struct in C#,Swift,...) the behavior is like [Contiguous Memory data structures](#contiguous-memory-data-structures).
 Steps for resizing:
   - allocate new array with new size
   - copy the old array values to the new array
   - delete the old array